RM-Terrell/project-orbital/docs/getting_started.md

 > npm install

-# Startup Commands
+## Startup Commands

-To get webpack running and compiling JS and CSS files run the following command:
+To get webpack running and compiling JS and CSS files run the following command from inside the main project directory:

+> npm run start

+This will build all the JS and CSS files as they are currently coded.
+To have webpack build the files constantly as you modify them run:

+> npm run watch

+and it will rebuild on save.
+With the JS and CSS files built you can run the Django server to properly start the website.

 To start the Django server, navigate inside the `django_orbital` directory and run the following command: